unahouExosite/docs/widget/README.md

 #### read

-Reads data from the resource specified.
+Reads data from the One Platform resource(s) specified.
 This throws an exception if there is any error in the arguments.

 ```
 read(TargetResource, Options) -> Deferred